- Education and training

 - United Kingdom

 Autonomous shipping is the hot topic in the maritime world, but what exactly do we mean by 'autonomous', and what’s in store for seafarers over the coming decades?
-Experts gathered at a conference in the Netherlands this summer to give their views and share the latest technological developments.
+Experts gathered at a conference in the Netherlands in the summer of 2018 to give their views and share the latest technological developments.
 ALLAN GRAVESON reports…

 The AMI Conference Centre in Amsterdam provided a fabulous venue in June 2018 for three world class events: the Autonomous Ship Technology Symposium; the Hybrid Expo; and the Maintenance Expo.

 Three designated conference stages and a centre presentational stage in two massive halls offered an insight into ship technology available today and in the future.